guzegui/user-repo-search/README.md

 ## Future Improvements

 *   Implement pagination for repositories to handle users with a large number of repos.
-*   Add auto-complete and suggestions (accounting for debouncing and caching).
 *   Enhance filtering and sorting options for repositories.
 *   Add other GraphQL queries (i.e. search by repo, searching for organizations, etc.).
 *   Improve error handling and user feedback in the UI.